Brian Tomasik: Consent-based negative utilitarianism

 Tomasik is an advocate of negative utilitarianism.
-He supports a form of threshold negative utilitarianism grounded in the principle of consent.
+He supports a form of threshold negative utilitarianism based on consent.
 According to this view, some forms of suffering are so intense that they cannot be morally outweighed by happiness.
 To identify this threshold, Tomasik proposes considering whether the individual experiencing the suffering would consent to keep experiencing it in exchange for future benefit.
 If consent is withdrawn during the experience, the suffering is deemed to have exceeded the moral threshold and should not be justified.

-He contrasts this view with what he terms "consent-based positive utilitarianism", which would permit severe suffering if offset by sufficient happiness.
-While Tomasik acknowledges the coherence of that view, he favors the negative utilitarian framework, which he considers more consistent with his emotional intuitions about the moral urgency of preventing suffering.
+He contrasts this view with what he calls "consent-based positive utilitarianism", which would permit severe suffering if offset by sufficient happiness.
+Tomasik acknowledges the coherence of that view, but favours the negative utilitarian framework, which he regards as closer to his intuitions about the moral urgency of preventing suffering.

-Tomasik also questions the moral significance of creating new happy beings, arguing that nonexistence is not inherently bad and that the drive to maximize happiness may reflect ideological bias.
-He characterizes his focus on reducing suffering as stemming from subjective intuition and acknowledges that moral values ultimately vary among individuals.
+Tomasik also questions the moral value of creating new happy beings, arguing that nonexistence is not inherently bad and that the drive to maximize happiness may reflect ideological bias.
+He characterizes his focus on reducing suffering as based on subjective intuition and acknowledges that moral values vary among individuals.

 Evidence-based ethical decision-making

-Tomasik focuses on the importance of evidence-based reasoning, cost-effectiveness, and long-term strategy in ethical decision-making.
-He warns against relying solely on emotional intuition or rigid ideology, which he believes can obscure more impactful ways to reduce suffering.
-He encourages prioritizing neglected and tractable issues where moral progress is most likely to be achieved.
+Tomasik has argued for evidence-based reasoning, cost-effectiveness, and long-term strategy in ethical decision-making.
+He contends that emotional intuition and rigid ideology can obstruct more effective ways to reduce suffering, and has recommended focusing on neglected and tractable issues.

-Wild animal suffering as a significant moral issue
+Wild animal suffering

-Tomasik's work centres on the moral priority of reducing suffering, particularly among non-human animals.
+Tomasik's work centres on the reduction of suffering, including suffering among non-human animals.
 He has described the suffering of animals in nature as "the most important current issue due to its sheer scale", and argues that wild animal suffering may exceed all other forms of suffering on Earth by several orders of magnitude.

 According to Tomasik, many wild animals, particularly small invertebrates, live short lives marked by hunger, disease, parasitism, predation, and early death.
-Given their vast numbers, he contends that the cumulative suffering experienced by such animals is likely the most pressing moral issue globally.
+Given their numbers, he contends that their cumulative suffering may be among the largest sources of suffering on Earth.

-He has also expressed concern that the animal rights movement may unintentionally support wilderness preservation and non-interference with nature, including in cases of wild animal suffering, which he argues may perpetuate rather than alleviate that suffering.